VCauthon/Summary-Docker/src/docs/4-containers.md

 # Containers - The TLDR

+Thr [chapter on images](./5-images.md) goes into more detail about what Docker images actually are, but for now we can stick with the following.

 Containers are run-time instances of images, and you can start one or more containers from a single image.

 You can think of an image like a frozen VM. __Each time you generate an instance of this image a separate container is generated__.